Skip to content

 Mechanism of Action

-1. Structural origin: endogenous tuftsin analogue
+1. Endogenous tuftsin analogue

-3. BDNF regulation in hippocampus and prefrontal cortex
+2. BDNF modulation in hippocampus and cortex

-4. Monoaminergic modulation: dopamine, serotonin and antidepressant component
+4. Monoaminergic modulation and antidepressant component

-• Heptapeptide TKPRPGP — tuftsin analogue with Pro-Gly-Pro for enzymatic stability.
+• Heptapeptide tuftsin analogue with added Pro-Gly-Pro.

 Applications Described in Literature

-Generalized anxiety disorder — Russian approval and preclinical evidence
+Generalized anxiety — Russian clinical trials

 Moderate evidence